commentedout/commentedout.github.io/_posts/2020-04-09-comparing-string-java-cs.md

 	 - `equals()` method belongs to the `Object` class.
 You have to override it as per your requirement, but for **String** it is already overridden and it checks whether two strings have the same value or not.
 	 * If you don't override the `equals()` method in your class, then the `equals()` method of the closest parent class that has overridden this method will be used.
 	 * But if no parent class has overridden the `equals()` method then the `equals()` method of the ultimate superclass - the `Object` class is used.
 And as per the [Java API Specification](https://docs.oracle.com/javase/10/docs/api/java/lang/Object.html#equals%28java.lang.Object%29) :
-		 > For any non-null reference values x and y, equals() method returns true if and only if x and y refer to the same object.
+		 {: .box-note} For any non-null reference values x and y, equals() method returns true if and only if x and y refer to the same object.

 		i.e. in this case `equals()` will behave same like `==`